 After being loaded into the kiln, all areas apart from the horizontal opening for inserting kindling are blocked with bricks and mud.

-Once the desired temperature is reached, a color sample is retrieved and the glaze condition is checked.
+- 12. Firing After closing all of the baking chambers, the fire starts from the bottom chamber.
+The temperature is raised to around 1250 to 1300℃ (about 2282 to 2372℉) for firing.
+The kiln requires constant all-day supervision while firing because the quantity of firewood must be adjusted based on observing the temperature based on the color of flames.
+Once the desired temperature is reached, a color sample is pulled out and the condition of the glaze is checked.
 When the color sample reaches the intended state, the opening is blocked and the fire is put out.

-After putting the fire out and leaving the pieces to cool naturally for a few days, the sealed entry is broken in order to remove the pieces.
+After putting out the fire and leaving the pieces to cool naturally for a few days, the seal of the entrance is broken in order to remove the pieces.

 Where to Buy & More Information